-Spider mite killer sachets contain the predatory mite Amblyseius andersoni.
+Our outdoor spider mite sachets contain the predatory mite Amblyseius andersoni.
 This predatory mite feeds on two spotted mite/ red spider mite (Tetranychus urticaea) and other mites including Russet hemp mite, Broad mite, Cyclamen mite, Carmine mite, Russet mites and European mite.

+Amblyseius andersoni can be used as a preventative system on plants kept outdoors.
 Andersoni will feed on other pests or pollen meaning it can be introduced earlier or when spider mite is not present, preventing outbreaks before they can take hold.
-Andersoni is also active at lower temperatures than Phytoseiulus persimilis giving control in environments where temperature cannot be maintained or at colder times in the year.

 Amblyseius andersoni are active at temperatures between 6-40 degrees making them quite versatile for use in numerous environments.
 They can also be used with lower levels of humidity than other predators.